 If you own your car, here are some interesting options to keep in mind:

-- Sell it and walk away.
-If you no longer need your car, you can sell it to a dealership or a private party and capture more in the sale than you normally would, while prices are relatively high.
+2. Sell it and walk away: If used car market prices remain high, and you no longer need your car, you might be able to sell it to a dealership or a private party and capture more in the sale than you normally would.

 What to do with a car you lease

-If you lease your car, following are some useful approaches to weigh.
+If you lease your car, the following are some useful approaches to weigh:

-- Extend your lease: Your dealer may be inclined to extend your lease based on your existing terms, possibly for up to 12 months, while you decide what to do about your next car, or wait for your preordered car to arrive.
+3. Extend your lease: As inventory levels continue to stabilize, there may be an option to extend your lease based on your existing terms while you decide what to do about your next car or wait for your preordered car to arrive.

 The bottom line